aixaiaa/aixaiaa/README.md

 - 👋 Hi, I’m @aixaiaa
-- 👀 I’m interested in Sensor Fusion for Control and Airnavigation, Avionics Intgration
+- 👀 I’m interested in Sensor Fusion for Control and Airnavigation, Avionics Integration
 - 🌱 I’m currently learning about EKF Filters and Artificial Intelligence
 - 💞️ I’m looking to collaborate on Avionics development
 - 📫 How to reach me @aixaiaa